jmurga/Analytical.jl/docs/src/abc.md

 Analytical.ABCreg(analysisFolder="analysis/",P=5,S=size(adap.dac,1),tol=0.0001,abcreg="/home/jmurga/ABCreg/src/reg");
 ```

 The function will output one file per bootstrapped replicas containing the posteriors distributions.
+The posterior distributions contains five columns corresponding to:
+ - $\alpha_w$: Contribution of weak selecction to $\alpha$
+ - $\alpha_s$: Contribution of strong selecction to $\alpha$
+ - $\alpha$: Adaptation rate
+ - $\gamma$: Negative selection coefficient

 We used R to estimate the Maximum-A-Posteriori (MAP) from posterior distributions following ABCreg examples.
 We linked Julia and R internally.
 The module contains functions to perform the estimations without quit the Julia session.

 If you will perform MAP estimates and plot using our module, be sure you have installed R and the following packages: ggplot2 and data.table, locfit.